Hanschang/iiTrack/README.md

 Through testing, I found this method to be more stable and accurate than the Gradient method.
 However, it still has difficulty finding the eye center under extreme conditions such as very bright or very dark settings.

+## Using the program
+There are a couple things to set up first.
+In constants.h, make sure the path to all directories are properly set, or else the program will not read the cascade and BioID files.

+There are two "modes" of this program.
+One uses webcam, the other using the BioID database.
+To choose modes, simply add the respective files (main.cpp for normal, testing.cpp for BIOID) into the XCode/VS project folder.
+DO NOT include both at the same time.

+THe controls for the normal mode is as follows:
+..*C: Pause video
+..*Q: Quit program
+..*Any other key: unpause when paused

+The controls for testing mode is as follows:
+..*A/D: Move backward/forward
+..*C: Rerun with current image
+..*P: Quit program
+..*1/2: Write the respective eye data into a .xml file

+For more information read the following sections on Main.cpp and Testing.cpp

 ## Main.cpp
 Opens up the default webcam on the computer/laptop.
 You can toggle different tracking methods (gradient, contour, or the average of the two), set file directories, and toggle debugging mode, in constants.h